Frequently Asked Questions

 Questions about voting:

-• This November, Roseville voters will consider two separate ballot questions to finance the 1) Maintenance Operations Center and 2) License & Passport Center.
+• This November, Roseville voters will consider two separate ballot questions to finance the 1) Public Works and Parks Operations Facility and 2) License and Passport Center.
 Because the two projects will be listed separately on the ballot, residents will vote on whether to support each project with a 0.5% local sales tax individually.

 If approved by voters, the sales tax would be in place for 20 years, or until the approved projects are paid for — whichever happens first.
 The sales tax rate would be 0.5% if one or both projects are approved.